ducktyper/render_hash/README.md

 # RenderHash

-RenderHash is an alternative to .as_json in rails providing simple syntax to generate nested hash from any ruby object
+RenderHash is an alternative to .as_json in rails providing simple syntax to generate nested hash from any ruby object.

 ## Installation